-Kenya has a Mental Health Policy for 2015-2030, developed by the Ministry of Health with support from the WHO.121 However, although one of the stated policy objectives is that "Mental Health Legislation shall be revised to conform to the constitutional requirements and implement other health-related laws", 122 this policy does not contain any express proposals to decriminalise attempted suicide.
-The Kenyan government, in cooperation with a number of local NGOs, ran a public consultation on the Mental Health (Amendment) Bill 2018, 123 which was debated between May and June 2019.
+Kenya has a Mental Health Policy for 2015-2030, developed by the Ministry of Health with support from the WHO.120 However, although one of the stated policy objectives is that "Mental Health Legislation shall be revised to conform to the constitutional requirements and implement other health-related laws", 121 this policy does not contain any express proposals to decriminalise attempted suicide.
+The Kenyan government, in cooperation with a number of local NGOs, ran a public consultation on the Mental Health (Amendment) Bill 2018, 122 which was debated between May and June 2019.
 In 2020, the Kenyan Ministry of Health's Taskforce on Mental Health produced a report calling for the government to "amend or repeal [...] discriminatory and derogatory laws" and quoted findings from stakeholders emphasising the need to "amend the law to decriminalise suicide".
-124 It has also urged the Kenyan Government to declare mental health to be a national emergency.
-125
+123 It has also urged the Kenyan Government to declare mental health to be a national emergency.
+124

-On World Suicide Prevention Day 2020, the Kenya National Commission on Human Rights126 called upon the legislature to decriminalise attempted suicide through the repeal of section 226 of the Penal Code, and reiterated its previous calls for the fast-tracking of the Mental Health (Amendment) Bill.
+On World Suicide Prevention Day 2020, the Kenyan National Human Rights Commission (KNHRC)125 called upon the legislature to decriminalise attempted suicide through the repeal of section 226 of the Penal Code, and reiterated its previous calls for the fast-tracking of the Mental Health (Amendment) Bill.